collinalexbell/daemon.life/index.md

 ## Mission Statement
-Build robots & AI that will make every human as wealthy as a modern day billionaire while leaving them free to be as fulfilled and connected with nature as Buddha himself.
+Build robots & AI that will make every human as wealthy as a modern day billionaire while leaving people free to be as fulfilled and connected with nature as Buddha himself.

 ## Product Statement
 By March 1st, 2018 I will build a production ready gardener robot named Holon & publish a book of the same name detailing the metaphysical principles and reasoning for building such a robot.